frsbarbier/fizz-buzz/README.md

 This endpoint return string with numbers from 1 to limit, where: all multiples of int1 are replaced by str1, all multiples of int2 are replaced by str2, all multiples of int1 and int2 are replaced by str1str2, like this : "1,2,fizz,4,buzz,fizz,7,8,fizz,buzz,11,fizz,13,14,fizzbuzz,16,..."

-The operationnal code is defined in the [file](https://github.com/frsbarbier/fizz-buzz/blob/5b283fd3681e1c2e11e99adde3d04dd085580a6d/src/Controllers/Api.php#L123-L159), in the doFizzBuzz method
+The operationnal code is defined in the [src/Controllers/Api.php](https://github.com/frsbarbier/fizz-buzz/blob/5b283fd3681e1c2e11e99adde3d04dd085580a6d/src/Controllers/Api.php#L123-L159) file, in the doFizzBuzz method

 - stats: